Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 removed before the day, and will confirm this during the pre-race briefing.)
 Participants are reminded of the Event Disclaimer which they will have accepted as part of the entry process.
-Ideally we would like all participants to be safely back at the Scout HQ by 1pm so we can stand down the marshal team, who will have been out on the course since early that morning.
+Ideally we would like all participants to be safely back at the Event HQ by 1pm so we can stand down the marshal team, who will have been out on the course since early that morning.
 While we would like everyone to be able to enjoy the event and take on the challenge at their level, please bear this in mind (and we kindly request that you wait until after you have finished before stopping for lunch!).